Kroc/v80/README.md

     $4000                   ; sets PC to $4000
             .w  $code       ; writes bytes 4 & 5 of code-segment!

-A special value, `$` without any digits, always returns the current virutal program-counter.
+A special value, `$` without any digits, always returns the current virtual program-counter.

     $0100                   ; sets PC to $0100
             .w  $           ; writes $00, $01 to the code-segment